Nanomon of the Labyrinth (JP)

 You shouldn’t, because that’s not what happened!

-[Etemon is here to rock your world]
+[Etemon is at the pyramid to rock your world]

 Etemon: “I came here to punish you, Nanomon!”